MikaCC/Udacity_DAND/Project 3 OpenStreetMap Data/ReadMe.md

 * Problems:
   * Conflicted information - Import information from various sources may result in conflicts.
 The name/address for the same       location may vary due to how it was recorded on different database.
   * Possible costs - Including other parties to improve the database may add extra cost.
+  * Less motivation for contributers - The more standardized formatting means stricker rules for users to contribute extra         information.
+This may make users less motivated to contribute.